Ultraman vs. Kamen Rider: Plot

 Interspersed among the many clips are interviews with Hiroshi Miyauchi, who played Shiro Kazami in Kamen Rider V3, and Kohji Moritsugu who played Dan Moroboshi in Ultraseven.

 The final segment of the special is a short film titled "Super Battle: Ultraman vs Kamen Rider".
-The main characters, Ultraman and Kamen Rider 1 appear on the scene separately, each fighting an original kaijin and kaiju, Poison Scorpion Man and Gadoras respectively.
+The main characters, Ultraman and Kamen Rider 1 appear on the scene separately, each fighting an original kaijin and kaiju, Gadoras and Poison Scorpion Man respectively.
 When the two monsters are nearly defeated, they merge into a more powerful kaiju; Sasori Gadoras.
 Ultraman experiences trouble and calls for Kamen Rider 1's help.
 Kamen Rider 1 is then able to grow to an enormous size to fight alongside Ultraman.
 Combining their powers, the duo are able to successfully destroy the monster.

 Production

 The short, with the exception of the narrator and some background extras, featured no face or voice actors, only suit actors, and only used recycled soundbytes for both the voices of Ultraman and Kamen Rider 1.